amanzi/amanzi/doc/user_guide/input/input_schema.rst

 Liquid_phase
 ____________

 The ``liquid_phase`` element is required to produce a valid input file.
 If solutes are being transported properties of the solutes in the current phase can be specified.

+If reactive chemistry is being utilized, primaries and secondaries are specified here as well.

 .. code-block:: xml